goatface/mplall/README.md

 ## Additional Raspberry Pi Notes

-In the future, I willl describe what I consider the optimal setup for Raspberry Pi using `mplall` to pilot `omxplayer`.
+In the future, I will describe what I consider the optimal setup for Raspberry Pi using `mplall` to pilot `omxplayer`.

+## Mac OS randomize bug

+I only have access to a rather old MacBook, running 10.5.
+The default `sort` doesn't understand -R for randmoize.
+Probably fink or macports already has a better version of `sort` we can use (which is probably installed on any system with mplayer-x).